kristopolous/DRR/server/README.md

 Inside the configs directory are the current configuration files for all the supported stations.
 You could do a pull request to add one, or [send an email](mailto:indycast@googlegroups.com) to [the mailing list](https://groups.google.com/d/forum/indycast).

+## libs/

+These are parts of the server broken down into handy pocket-sized modules.

+  * ts.py - Deals with localizing time functions
+  * audio.py - All the mp3 slicing and stitching magic is done here
+  * file.py - The negotiations with when to put things on the cloud, register streams in the database, and remove them
+  * db.py - An (intentionally) leaky wrapper for the sqlite3 database
+  * misc.py - Miscellaneous "global" tools that all the other libs use.